Dallas vs Sedona

 Which city has higher STR taxes — Dallas or Sedona?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Sedona charges 13.3%–13.9% combined (varies by county portion — Yavapai vs Coconino).
-Compare the full breakdown in the table above.
+Notably, Sedona benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?